Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Revising the Bound(s): A Conformal Bandit Approach

 Consider a multi-armed setting with $k = 1,\dots,K$.
 At each round $t$ of a sequential decision making process, we have collected a set $\left(X_{i}, Y_{k,i}\right)_{i=1}^{N_{k,t}}$ of observed contexts / states and rewards associated with each arm $k$, explored for $N_{k,t}$ rounds.
 We assume states $X_1,\dots,X_t$ are not arm specific, omitting the index $k$.
 Given a new state $X_{t+1}$ and adopting the CQR approach illustrated in Section~\ref{sec:CQR}, we construct arm-specific prediction intervals for future rewards $Y_{k,t+1}$, $k = 1,\dots, K$ as:

 where $\widehat{q}_{k, \tau}(x)$ is the $\tau$-level quantile predictor for the arm $k$ reward with state $x$, and $Q_{1-\alpha}(S_k)$ is the adjusted conformal quantile computed on arm-$k$ specific calibration scores.
-In virtue of CP properties, this interval satisfies:
+By virtue of CP properties, this interval satisfies:

 The upper bound $U_{k,t+1}$ in Eq.~\eqref{eq:cp_bandit_interval} can be directly used to reformulate the classical UCB1 policy under a conformal (predictive) paradigm, where, at each new round $t+1$,